 Best Member Of The Doctors Family: Jenny or Susan

-Susan is his biological grand daughter whilst Jenny is a clone of the Doctor who is female and who is merely referred to as his daughter.
+Susan is his biological grand daughter, whilst Jenny is a clone of the Doctor who is female and who is later referred to as his daughter.

-Susan is really nothing more than a damsel in distress.
-Like I said there is a fine line between a damsel in distress and a Mary Sue and Susan just goes too much in the other direction from Rose.
+Susan is far too useless for me.
+Like I said there is a fine line between a Wesley Crusher, Rose Tyler and Donna Noble who undermines the lead character, and a useless wimp, and Susan just goes too much in the latter direction.
 I am not saying its sexist as I think the reason Susan was portrayed that way was because she was a child.
-Still the character didn’t really do much other than scream and cry and indeed Carol Anne Ford left the role because she felt the character was dull.
+Still the character didn’t really do much other than scream and cry, and Carol Anne Ford herself left the role because she felt the character was dull.

 I will say that Susan’s departure from the Doctor was one of Doctor Who’s most moving moments and arguably the first Doctor William Hartnell’s best performance in the series.
 Every who fan knows Hartnell’s poignant goodbye speech to Susan.